jans879/SCYNet/README.md

 ## trained_networks (python)

 This folder contains the trained networks that are ready to use.
-We make available the 13 TeV networks.
+This i for a 13 TeV network, i.e. the network compares the pMSSM-11 model to measurements at the LHC with 13 TeV center of mass energy

 Example call: python3 get_chi2_13TeV_from_best_net.py M1  M2  M3  msq12 msq3 msl12 msl3 M_A A_0 mu tan(beta)